dsalathe/blog/src/data/posts/002-entropy.md

 But here's where it gets interesting: well-structured code exhibits multiple types of entropy simultaneously:

-- **Lexical entropy**: High, thanks to DRY principles and meaningful abstractions
+- **Lexical entropy**: The diversity of tokens, identifiers, and vocabulary in your code.
+When you apply DRY principles and create meaningful abstractions, you're increasing lexical entropy—every line becomes more information-dense, less predictable from its neighbors.
-- **Structural entropy**: Low, because it follows predictable patterns and conventions
+- **Structural entropy**: The complexity of your code's organizational patterns.
+Well-architected systems have low structural entropy—they follow predictable patterns, consistent conventions, and clear hierarchies.
-- **Semantic entropy**: Low, because each component has a clear, single responsibility
+- **Semantic entropy**: The conceptual complexity and domain diversity.
+Good code has low semantic entropy—each component has a clear, single responsibility rather than mixing multiple concerns.
+- **The sweet spot**: High lexical entropy (expressive, non-redundant) with low structural and semantic entropy (predictable, focused).
 It's like the difference between a Shakespearean sonnet and white noise.
 Both have high lexical entropy (unpredictable word choices vs. random data), but the sonnet has low structural entropy (follows poetic patterns) while noise has high structural entropy (no patterns at all).

 ## <i class="fa-solid fa-balance-scale"></i> The Resilience Trade-off